 Written by: Kayla Bittner, SCNM 1st Year Medical Student

 In our current time, we’re privileged with the power of choice.
-We have the opportunity to shop at a wide variety of grocery stores, farmers markets, local co-ops and health food stores.
-We have more options than we’ve ever had, in support of every eating style – standard american, gluten-free, paleo, vegan, dairy-free, vegetarian, low-carb, high-fat, low-fodmap, keto – and the list goes on.
+We can shop at various grocery stores, farmers’ markets, local co-ops, and health food stores.
+We have more options than we’ve ever had to support every eating style – standard American, gluten-free, paleo, vegan, dairy-free, vegetarian, low-carb, high-fat, low-foodmap, keto – and the list goes on.

-We are privileged to live in a world that’s become so in-tune with the various eating styles, food allergies, food intolerances and sensitivities, because it’s given life back to so many people who enjoy cooking, baking and eating in a way that makes them feel good – and there shouldn’t be any shame in that.
+We are privileged to live in a world that’s become so in-tune with various eating styles, food allergies, and food intolerances and sensitivities because it’s given life back to so many people who enjoy cooking, baking, and eating in a way that makes them feel good.
+And there shouldn’t be any shame in that.

-The hardest part isn’t finding specific foods or brands in your local grocery store, or finding recipes amongst the millions of food blogs, cookbooks and recipe sites, it’s actually finding the foods that WORK for your body, rather than work against it.
+The hardest part isn’t finding specific foods or brands in your local grocery store or finding recipes among the millions of food blogs, cookbooks, and recipe sites.
+It’s finding the foods that WORK for your body, rather than work against it.

-At Living Wellness Medical Center, our doctors uncover the foods that work for you, through a variety of tools:
+Our naturopathic doctors at Living Wellness Medical Center uncover the foods that work for you through various tools:

 - Food Intolerance Testing